croissantking/G3-Personality-Card-USB/README.md

 <br><br>
 <b>Future goals</b>
 <br><br>
-– Get the the Unitrode power supply section working, this is the chip which would sit at U9/U19, and is a more reliable alternative than a fuse.<br>
+– Get the the UCC3912 electronic circuit breaker section working, this is the chip which would sit at U9/U19, and is a more reliable alternative than a fuse.<br>
 – Draw up schematics for a Bordeaux card with an option for dual ports.
 <br><br><br>
 <b>Peter Baran (@croissantking)</b>